halimus/laravel-rest-api/README.md

 1- After you pull up the project, browse to the folder with your terminal and run:

     > composer install

+2- To generate Laravel key, in your Terminal run:

+    > php artisan key:generate

 2- Create a Database in Your MySQL (choose a name, for example: librarydb)